James-Coulson/interfuze/README.md

 # Customer README

-Welcome to the *Fuzion, inc CLI* tool READNE file.
+Welcome to the *Fuzion, inc CLI* tool README file.
 In this document you will find details of how to get started using this command line tool, as well as some general assumptions around its usage.

 ## Getting Started